-- In the Apply Patch dialog box that opens, specify the fully qualified name of the patch file.
-Type the name manually in the Patch file name text box or click the Browse button and locate the desired patch file using Select Patch File dialog box.
+In the Apply Patch dialog box that opens, specify the fully qualified name of the patch file.
+Type the name manually or click the Browse button and locate the desired patch file in the Select Patch File dialog box.

 Release the button to have changes shown in a directory tree view.